Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

-Left skewness and excess kurtosis are thus not just features of the growth rates in disposable household income (table \ref{Table::Empirical_Moments_Income_Consumption}), but they are also observed in alternative measures of income, such as male earnings (table \ref{AppTable::Empirical_Moments_Earnings}, panel A) and household earnings (table \ref{AppTable::Empirical_Moments_Earnings}, panel B).
-Together, left skewness and excess kurtosis suggest that income changes for most households are either close to their mean value of zero or far out in the left tail (large income \emph{reductions}).
-These results corroborate (and, in fact, are very close numerically with) findings by \citet{DeNardi_Fella_PazPardo2019} and \citet{DeNardi_EtAl2021_Netherlands_US} over the early period of the PSID.
+Evidently, left skewness and excess kurtosis are not only features of the growth rates in disposable household income (table \ref{Table::Empirical_Moments_Income_Consumption}), but they are also observed in alternative measures of income, such as male earnings (table \ref{AppTable::Empirical_Moments_Earnings}, panel A) and household earnings (table \ref{AppTable::Empirical_Moments_Earnings}, panel B).
+Together, left skewness and excess kurtosis suggest that income changes for most households are either close to their mean value of zero or far out in the left tail (large income \emph{reductions}).\footnote{Using earnings as the relevant income variable in the model does not materially change our subsequent results, in particular the asymmetry in the transmission of bad versus good (earnings) shocks.} These results corroborate (and, in fact, are close numerically with) findings by \citet{DeNardi_Fella_PazPardo2019,DeNardi_EtAl2021_Netherlands_US} over an earlier period of the PSID.

+Large income reductions do not just reflect unemployment, but a multitude of events.
+Issues of reverse causality aside, appendix \ref{SubAppendix::Sources_Income_Shocks} documents that households with large income reductions also experience the loss of a second job, worsening health, large drops in hours worked (reflecting both demand and supply factors), and precarious housing.
+It is unclear how persistent those events are, but our subsequent decomposition of income to moments of permanent and transitory shocks will shed light on this.

 \